Raphaaal/raphaaal.github.io/_news/2024_conf_LLM+maths.md

 related_posts: false
 ---

-:bar_chart: I attended the IHES workshop on [Mathematics for and by Large Language Models](https://indico.math.cnrs.fr/event/11933/).
+:bar_chart: Attended the IHES workshop on [Mathematics for and by Large Language Models](https://indico.math.cnrs.fr/event/11933/).